 Engaging with Landowners

 By engaging with landowners, we seek to foster understanding and trust and lay the foundation for mutually beneficial, long-lasting relationships.
 Our actions are guided by our values, internal standards and operating culture.
-Our Land team is committed to proactively sharing our plans, project updates or changes, answering questions and addressing concerns in a timely manner.
+Our Land team is committed to proactively sharing our plans and project updates or changes, answering questions and addressing concerns in a timely manner.

 How are we doing?